-Flirting with mid to higher end of the table finishes in the early 50s, not to mention negotiating their way to three Yorkshire Cup finals, Hull with Gentlemen John and co were on the rise again.
-One of many rugby league diamonds to come from Wales, Francis was way ahead of his time.
+One of many rugby league diamonds to hail from Wales, Francis was way ahead of his time.
 He had a brilliant insight into the game and used his knowledge of fitness and video analysis to the detriment of his oppositions.
-Moulding the muscle of Scott and the flair of Whiteley, he built a fearsome forward pack and made the Boulevard a place where everybody feared coming.
+Moulding the muscle of Scott and the flair of Whiteley, he soon built a fearsome forward pack and made the Boulevard a place where everybody feared coming.